Vintage Nightstands Makeover

 Distressing Painted Nightstands

-After the paint was dry, I lightly sanded everything down with 220 grit sandpaper.
-The sanding makes the paint feel smoother, and it also distresses at the same time.
+After the final coat was dry, I lightly sanded everything down with 220 grit sandpaper.
+The sanding makes the finish feel smoother, and it also distresses at the same time.

-Once the body was painted and ready to be sealed, I took off the plastic on the tops and the legs.
+Once the body was coated and ready to be sealed, I took off the plastic on the tops and the legs.
 I stained the tops with walnut gel stain.

 Gel stain is a stain that is usually used over an existing finish, like how these legs weren’t sanded down to bare wood.
-Check out the best wood stains for refinishing furniture here.
+Check out more best wood stains for refinishing furniture here.

-See gel stain in action with this tutorial on how to stain wood darker.
+See gel stain in action with these tutorials on how to stain wood darker and how to restain wood furniture.

-To finish up these nightstands, I sealed the paint and stain with multiple coats of my favorite polyurethane.
+To finish up this makeover, I sealed everything with multiple coats of my favorite polyurethane.

 Changing Nightstand Hardware